ari3s/synct/README.md

 Bugzilla access is handled using an API key, as described at [https://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication](https://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication).
 An API key can be generated in the Preferences of the personal Bugzilla profile and stored in a file referred to in the YAML configuration file of the script.

 ### GitHub
-The script uses the REST API, which can use an API token generated according to the guidance here: [https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?).
+The script uses the REST API, which can use an API token generated according to the guidance here: [https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api).
+The stored token file must be referred to in the YAML configuration file of the script.

+### GitLab
+The script uses the REST API, which uses an API token generated according to the guidance here: [https://docs.gitlab.com/ee/api/rest/#authentication](https://docs.gitlab.com/ee/api/rest/#authentication).
 The stored token file must be referred to in the YAML configuration file of the script.

 ### Jira
 The script uses the REST API, which requires an API token.
 The token can be generated from your Jira account according to the guidance here: [https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).
 The stored token file must be referred to in the YAML configuration file of the script.